Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Results and discussion

-To illustrate the effects of cluster geometry on $\Omega$, we plot in Fig.~\ref{fig:24clusters} the self-energy functional of the 24-site clusters introduced in Fig.~\ref{fig:BettsSketch}.
-Even though the rough functional forms of $\Omega$ do not differ qualitatively, their stationary points vary notably.
-We also note that clusters with similar geometric properties, as for instance quantified in terms of their geometrical and bipartite imperfection, see Fig.~\ref{fig:BettsSketch}(B), generate quite similar self-energy functionals, whereas different imperfection of two clusters leads to significantly different $\Omega$. \\ Another consequence of using a MPS representation of the quantum states is that even for a given cluster geometry, the obligatory mapping of the 2D cluster onto a 1D chain introduces a degree of freedom which has a direct impact on the precision with which the \gls{SEF} is calculated.
+Another consequence of using a \gls{MPS} representation of the quantum states is that even for a given cluster geometry, the obligatory mapping of the \gls{2D} cluster onto a \gls{1D} chain introduces a degree of freedom which has a direct impact on the precision with which the \gls{SEF} is calculated.
 In the inset of \cref{fig:24clusters} we illustrate this effect by calculating the cluster Green's function of the rectangular 24s0 cluster for two different 1D mappings.
-The corresponding self-energy functionals agree in the $\chi\rightarrow\infty$ limit, but differ for finite $\chi$.
-Whereas the mapping minimizing long\hyp range hopping ('$4\times6$') leads to well converged results at $\chi^{\mathrm{max}}=1024$, the longer\hyp ranged mapping ('$6\times4$') leads to a larger build\hyp up of entanglement and would require a $\chi^{\mathrm{max}}>2048$.\\
+The corresponding \glspl{SEF} agree in the $\chi\rightarrow\infty$ limit, but differ for finite $\chi$.
+Whereas the mapping minimizing long\hyp range hopping ('$4\times6$') leads to well converged results at $\chi^{\mathrm{max}}=1024$, the longer\hyp ranged mapping ('$6\times4$') leads to a larger build\hyp up of entanglement and would require a $\chi^{\mathrm{max}}>2048$.
+The range of the hopping terms after a mapping to a \gls{1D} chain and the corresponding bipartite entanglement entropy of the ground state are discussed in \cref{app:1D} for the different 24-site clusters shown in \cref{fig:BettsSketch}.

-In presence of nearly degenerate quantum states, different symmetry-breaking orders on the cluster can be easily picked up within MPS based approaches when not providing a sufficiently large bond dimension.
+In presence of nearly degenerate quantum states, different symmetry\hyp breaking orders on the cluster can be easily picked up within \gls{MPS} based approaches when not providing a sufficiently large bond dimension.
 This is for instance the case for the '$4\times6$' mapped 24s0 cluster at $h_z\approx0.11$, see inset of \cref{fig:24clusters}.
-Hence, scaling the position of the stationary points of $\Omega$ in the maximal MPS bond dimension instead of individual points of the self-energy functional proved to be more robust.\\
+Hence, scaling the position of the stationary points of $\Omega$ in the maximal \gls{MPS} bond dimension instead of individual points of the \gls{SEF} proved to be more robust.

-\subsubsection{SEF scaling with bond dimension}
+\subsubsection{\Gls{SEF} scaling with bond dimension}